GovTechSG/techpass-user-docs/docs/onboard-vendors-to-techpass.md

       <kbd>![vendor-confirmed-mfa](assets/support/vendor-mfa-5.png)</kbd>

   7. On your computer, click **Next**.
-  8. Choose the country code and enter your handphone number.
+  8. Choose the country code and enter your mobile phone number.
       <kbd>![vendor-mfa-6](assets/support/vendor-mfa-6-new.png)</kbd>
   9. You will receive a six-digit code on this phone number.
 Enter the six-digit code and click **Next**.